Skip to content

 """

-It converts the bounding box from [x1, y1, w, h] to [x1, y1, x2, y2] where xy1=top-left, xy2=bottom-right
+Convert bounding box from [x1, y1, w, h] to [x1, y1, x2, y2] where xy1=top-left, xy2=bottom-right.

 Args:

-x (np.ndarray | torch.Tensor): the input image
+x (np.ndarray | torch.Tensor): The input image.

 Returns:

-y (np.ndarray | torch.Tensor): the xyxy coordinates of the bounding boxes.
+(np.ndarray | torch.Tensor): The xyxy coordinates of the bounding boxes.

 """